JamesRtoP/Scrape-The-World/README.md

     Flask Quickstart guide -- started me down the python and html site-- https://flask.palletsprojects.com/en/3.0.x/quickstart/
     Python Beginners guide -- helped with what Flask seemed to brush over, I only found it because I was very confused on templates -- https://python-adv-web-apps.readthedocs.io/en/latest/flask3.html
     Geeksforgeeks Introduction to HTML CSS guide --  filled in most of the gaps that the Python Beginners guide and Flask Quickstart guide left in my html learning path -- https://www.geeksforgeeks.org/introduction-to-html-css-learn-to-design-your-first-website-in-just-1-week/?ref=previous_article
+    I also used W3schools.com for alternate definition of html items